-"Director" means the director of the department of public works or the director's designee.

-"Minor pruning" means the removal of dead branches; or cutting of roots or branches less than two inches in diameter, measured at the location of the cut, from a city street tree or private protected tree in a cumulative amount of no more than 10 percent of a combination of the root system and tree crown within a twelve month period.

-"Person" means and includes any individual, partnership, corporation or other private or public entity, except the city of Sacramento.

-"Private protected tree" means:

-- 1. A tree that is designated by city council resolution to have special historical value, special environmental value, or significant community benefit, and is located on private property; - 2.
-Any native Quercus lobata, Quercus douglasii, Quercus wislizenii, Quercus agrifolia, Aesculus californica, or Platanus racemosa, that has a trunk diameter of 12 inches or more when measured 4.5 feet above ground, and is located on private property; - 3.
-A tree that has a trunk diameter of 24 inches or more, when measured 4.5 feet above ground, located on private property that: - a. is an undeveloped lot; or - b. does not include any single unit or duplex dwellings; or - 4.
-A tree that has a trunk diameter of 32 inches or more, when measured 4.5 feet above ground, located on private property that includes any single unit or duplex dwellings. - "Property owner" means the person listed as the owner of the property on the last equalized assessment roll provided that if the director has actual knowledge of a grant deed or other reliable evidence showing that a different person owns legal title to the property, "owner" also may include the different person. - "Public project" means the same as defined in section 3.60.010. - "Public utility" means every pipeline corporation, gas corporation, electrical corporation, telephone corporation, telegraph corporation, water corporation, sewer system, and heat corporation, where the service is performed for or the commodity delivered to the public or any portion thereof. - "Qualified arborist" means a person who is certified as an arborist by the International Society of Arboriculture (ISA) with an active ISA certification number, a person who is a registered consulting arborist with the American Society of Consulting Arborists, or a person who has five or more years of demonstrable professional experience as an arborist and who agrees in writing to perform all work in compliance with ANSI A300 standard. - "Regulated work" means planting a city street tree, or any act that could adversely impact the health of a city street tree or private protected tree such as: - 1.
-Removing a city street tree or private protected tree;
+- B. for all other city trees, the director of the department of public works or the director's designee. - "Minor pruning" means the removal of dead branches; or cutting of roots or branches less than two inches in diameter, measured at the location of the cut, from a private protected tree in a cumulative amount of no more than 10% of a combination of the root system and tree crown within a twelve month period. - "Person" means and includes any individual, partnership, corporation or other private or public entity, except the city of Sacramento. - "Private protected tree" means: - A. A tree that is designated by city council resolution to have special historical value, special environmental value, or significant community benefit, and is located on private property; - B. Any native Valley Oak (Quercus lobata), Blue Oak (Quercus douglasii), Interior Live Oak (Quercus wislizenii), Coast Live Oak (Quercus agrifolia), California Buckeye (Aesculus californica), or California Sycamore (Platanus racemosa), that has a DSH of 12 inches or more, and is located on private property; - C. A tree that has a DSH of 24 inches or more located on private property that: - 1. is an undeveloped lot; or - 2. does not include any single unit or duplex dwellings; or - D. A tree that has a DSH of 32 inches or more located on private property that includes any single unit or duplex dwellings. - "Property owner" means the person listed as the owner of the property on the last equalized assessment roll provided that if the director has actual knowledge of a grant deed or other reliable evidence showing that a different person owns legal title to the property, "owner" also may include the different person. - "Public project" means the same as defined in section 3.60.010. - "Public utility" means every pipeline corporation, gas corporation, electrical corporation, telephone corporation, telegraph corporation, water corporation, sewer system, and heat corporation, where the service is performed for or the commodity delivered to the public or any portion thereof. - "Qualified arborist" means a person who is certified as an arborist by the International Society of Arboriculture (ISA) with an active ISA certification number, a person who is a registered consulting arborist with the American Society of

+Consulting Arborists, or a person who has five or more years of demonstrable professional experience as an arborist and who agrees in writing to perform all work in compliance with ANSI A300 standard.

+"Regulated work" means planting a city tree, or any act that could adversely impact the health of a city tree or private protected tree such as:

-- 2. Pruning the branches or roots from a city street tree or private protected tree; - 3.
-Affixing any signs, lights, or hardware to a city street tree; - 4.
-Grading, clearing, excavating, adding fill soil, trenching, boring, compacting, or paving within the tree protection zone of a city street tree or private protected tree; - 5.
-Placing or storing construction equipment or construction material within the tree protection zone of a city street tree or private protected tree; - 6.
-Application of any harmful substance within the tree protection zone of a city street tree or private protected tree; or - 7.
-Topping.
+- A. Removing a city tree or private protected tree; - B. Pruning the branches or roots from a city tree or private protected tree; - C. Affixing any signs, lights, or hardware to a city tree; - D. Grading, clearing, excavating, adding fill soil, trenching, boring, compacting, or paving within the tree protection zone of a city tree or private protected tree; - E. Placing or storing construction equipment or construction material within the tree protection zone of a city tree or private protected tree; - F. Application of any harmful substance within the tree protection zone of a city tree or private protected tree; or - G. Topping a city tree or private protected tree.